EXCLUSIVE-Airbnb restricts bookings on its platform in Britain

 Home rental firm Airbnb blocked British bookings on its platform for the vast majority of customers on Thursday, allowing only key workers to stay in properties for as long as emergency government coronavirus restrictions are in place.
-The move, first reported by Reuters, comes after hosts using the site had been criticised for advertising "isolation retreats", with tourism minister Nigel Huddleston saying that property owners were being "incredibly irresponsible".
+The move, first reported by Reuters, came after hosts using the site had been criticised for advertising "isolation retreats", and it put pressure on other online booking platforms to follow suit.

 Airbnb last week barred rentals that were private rooms in shared houses, and disabled the instant book function for whole properties, while offering guests refunds for rooms they no longer wished to take up.
-But the latest step drastically tightens who can book stays on the platform ahead of the Easter holiday weekend which begins on Friday.
+But the latest step drastically tightens who can make bookings on the platform ahead of the Easter holiday weekend which begins on Friday.

 "Restricting bookings on Airbnb to key workers and other essential stays will allow hosts to continue supporting frontline workers while following government guidance," said Patrick Robinson, Director of Public Policy at Airbnb.
 On March 23 Prime Minister Boris Johnson ordered Britons to stay at home to slow the spread of the coronavirus, and imposed curbs on everyday life without precedent in peacetime Britain.